Sydney-Informatics-Hub/Somatic-ShortV/README.md

        qsub gatk4_mutect2_run_parallel.pbs

-9. Check that Mutect2 ran successfully in the previous step.
+10. Check that Mutect2 ran successfully in the previous step.
 This checks that the expected output files are preset (`.vcf.gz`, `.vcf.gz.tbi`, `.vcf.gz.stats`,`f1f2.interval.tar.gz` for each tumour normal pair).
 This also checks for the presence of SUCCESS and error messages in the log files.

         nohup sh gatk4_mutect2_check_pair_parallel.sh samples 2> /dev/null &
+        cat nohup.out

    If there are tasks to re-run (check number of tasks to re-run using `wc -l Inputs/gatk4_mutect2_missing.inputs`), re-run the failed tasks.